 - Read aloud the first section, How to Find North, to the class.

 - Model how to fill out the Bubble Story organizer after reading the section.
-Don't have students fill out the organizer with you.
+Point out that sometimes there is more than one main idea, and that you can find supporting details for each of the main ideas.
+Note: Do not have students fill out the organizer with you.

 - Walk around the room to monitor students to make sure they are on task.